cofyc/dnscrypt-wrapper/README.md

                        --provider-name=2.dnscrypt-cert.yechengfu.com \
                        --crypt-secretkey-file=2.key --provider-cert-file=2.cert

-Please note that on Linux systems, multiples instances of `dnscrypt-wrapper` can run at the same time.
+Please note that on Linux systems (kernel >= 3.9), multiples instances of `dnscrypt-wrapper` can run at the same time.
 Therefore, in order to switch to a new configuration, one can start a new daemon without killing the previous instance, and only kill the previous instance